jaw039/CulinaryInsights/README.md

 |`'rating'`	|Rating given|
 |`'review'`	|Review text|

-In our project, we mainly used two columns from the recipes dataset:"nutrition" and "recipes".
-The "nutrition" columns contains information about calories, total fat, sugar, sodium, protein, saturated fat, carbohydrates.
+In our project, we mainly used two columns from the recipes dataset:`nutrition`and `recipes`.
+The `nutrition` columns contains information about calories, total fat, sugar, sodium, protein, saturated fat, carbohydrates.
 We extracted these values into separate columns for detailed analysis.
-And we also used the "recipes" column to identify recipes tagged as "healthy".
+And we also used the `recipes` column to identify recipes tagged as `healthy`.

 ---
 ## Cleaning Data and Exploratory Data Analysis
 ### Data Cleaning
+In order to increase the readability and accuracy of our data, we followed the following steps to clean our DataFrame:

+1. **Left merge the recipes and interactions datasets together.**
+2. **In the merged dataset, we replaced all ratings of 0 with np.nan to handle missing values appropriately.**
+3. **We calculated the average rating for each recipe.**
+4. **We converted the nutrition column to separate columns for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.**
+5. **We calculated the protein-to-carbohydrates and protein-to-calories ratios.**
+6. **We identified recipes tagged as `healthy` based on the tags column.**
+7. **We filled missing descriptions with `No description available` and checked for missing values in other columns.**